-Article 12 underlies, and is indispensable to all the other articles of the CRPD.
-By protecting the right to legal capacity, the CRPD ensures that people have the right to make decisions about their care and treatment.
-This means that their informed consent must always be sought before admission or treatment in a mental health or related services.
-Mental health and other practitioners should engage directly with the person and not only with the person's family or supporters.
-To the best of their ability they should also make sure that the person is not unduly influenced by family, care partners or other supporters when making a care or treatment decision.
+Article 12 underlies, and is indispensable to, all the other articles of the CRPD.
+By protecting the right to legal capacity, the CRPD ensures that people have the right to make decisions on all aspects of their lives, including about their care and treatment.
+This means that their informed consent must always be sought before admission or treatment in a mental health or related service.
+Mental health and other practitioners should, above all, engage directly with the person and not only with the person's family or supporters.
+Practitioners should also try to ensure that the person is not unduly influenced by family, care partners or other supporters when making a decision on care or treatment.

-Practitioners must also make sure that people can access the support they need, to make or communicate their care and treatment decisions.
+Practitioners must also make sure that people receive accommodation for their disability and any independent support that they need in order to make or communicate their decisions on care and treatment.